mattpolzin/JSONAPI/README.md

 ### Caveat
 The big caveat is that, although the aim is to support the JSON API spec, this framework ends up being _naturally_ opinionated about certain things that the API Spec does not specify.
 These caveats are largely a side effect of attempting to write the library in a "Swifty" way.

-If you find that something in the JSON API v1.0 Spec is not explicitly missing from the **Project Status** checklist but this library does not support it, please let me know!
+If you find something wrong with this library and it isn't already mentioned under **Project Status**, let me know!
 I want to keep working towards a library implementation that is useful in any application.

 ## Dev Environment
 ### Prerequisites